Control of mustards in wheat

 Figures 1a and 1b.
 Effect of timing of blue mustard control in wheat: K-State research, 2014.
 Photos by Dallas Peterson, K-State Research and Extension.

-Most ALS-inhibiting herbicides control winter annual mustards very well, although there are populations of treacle mustard and flixweed in Kansas that are ALS-resistant and cannot be controlled by these products.
+Most ALS-inhibiting herbicides control winter annual mustards very well, although there are populations of treacle mustard and flixweed in Kansas now that are ALS-resistant, and cannot be controlled by these products.

 Quelex is a new product from Dow AgroSciences that is a premix of a short-lived ALS herbicide and a new auxin-type herbicide called halauxifen.
 It generally can provide good control of most mustard species.
-Quelex can be applied from the 2-leaf up to flag leaf emergence growth stages of wheat and should be applied in combination with nonionic surfactant or oil concentrate for control of small, actively growing weeds.
-If ALS-resistant weeds are present, Quelex alone may not be effective.
+Quelex can be applied from the 2-leaf up to flag leaf emergence growth stages of wheat and should be applied in combination with nonionic surfactant or oil concentrate for control of small actively growing weeds.

 Some producers commonly apply ALS herbicides with fertilizer in January or February.
 Unfortunately, MCPA, 2,4-D, and Huskie are most effective when applied to actively growing weeds, so application when weeds are dormant may not provide good control.
 As a result, if an ALS-inhibitor tank-mix with one of these herbicides is applied to dormant ALS-resistant mustards in the winter, poor control could occur.